What is a Medicare Part D?

 CATASTROPHIC STAGE

-Once your total out-of-pocket reaches $7,400 (in 2023) you will enter the Catastrophic Stage.
+Once your out-of-pocket costs reach $2,000, you will enter the Catastrophic Stage.